Supplementing breastmilk with formula… it’s not as detrimental to your breastfeeding journey as you might imagine!

 Supplementing with Formula at Night

 I have been on and off with this.
 For a couple of months, I wasn’t really sure why they weren’t sleeping well.
-After I gave them a formula bottle though, they stopped fussing and managed to fall asleep.
+After I gave in and supplemented them with a formula bottle at night though, they stopped fussing and managed to fall asleep.

 I figured they must’ve just been hungry and frustrated since they were not getting anything from me.